T H E 6 T H F L O O R

 Sunday was one of those days, where your 80 minute rotation came and went and you noticed you had worked the entire system nonstop the entire time.
 This has been some of the best training, on the job, without the added pressure and stress I had during training.
 No extra eyes watching and scrutinizing your every decision and Monday morning quarterbacking every task.

-As I was told, these are good days to work because you do have to “step your game” in order to keep up with the system or else it will eat you alive.
+As I was told, these are good days to work because you do have to “step up your game” in order to keep up with the system or else it will eat you alive.
 While I was a step or two behind the system I was able to keep all my trains moving, but the amount of radio traffic was unbelievable.
 Trains in every part of the system making inquiries, requesting information or routes, reading back instructions.
 But I did a fine job and had the satisfaction of knowing I did a good job.

 Just four and a half more years and I think I will be settled in to the position.
 LOL!